 In addition to employing smart management and marketing strategies, here are some ways your firm can find and incorporate gig workers into its operations effectively.

 - Address client concerns up front.
-Some employers are embracing the gig workforce with open arms, but many still have concerns – ranging from the cost of hiring individual talent for new projects to the lack of visibility when using contingent workers.
+Some employers are embracing the gig economy with open arms, but many still have concerns – ranging from the cost of hiring individual talent for new projects to the lack of visibility when using contingent workers.
 Almost half of businesses surveyed for a CIO.com article said they carefully weigh hiring nontraditional talent when new projects and initiatives entail unique cost evaluations and budgets.
 More than a third (37 percent) of businesses cited concerns about the ability to grow a workforce that is constantly in flux.
 Helping your clients understand the benefits of hiring gig workers, and addressing these concerns, can help you identify staffing solutions that both meet their needs and ease their concerns.

 - Employ a range of recruiting tools.
-The median age of gig platform earners in the United States is just 32 years old.1 But gig workers fall across all age groups, meaning they use a variety of online platforms to find work.
+The median age of gig economy earners in the United States is just 32 years old.1 But gig workers fall across all age groups, meaning they use a variety of online platforms to find work.
 To tap into this specialized talent, continue to use both traditional recruitment methods, including your firm’s website, advertising and referrals, in addition to mining profiles on internet hiring platforms, using social media and reaching out to academia and professional organizations.

 - Stay updated on rules and regulations.
 In the same CIO survey, 46 percent of companies specifically stated concerns around compliance with regulatory labor guidelines when hiring people from other states or countries.
 Thus, adeptly managing this new labor class hinges on consistent oversight in the areas of regulatory compliance, screening and background checks, training, engagement and turnover rates.
 Understanding the impact of recent court decisions related to nontraditional employment practices is also important to protect both your clients and your business.